Weyaaron/nvim-training/Readme.md

 config.excluded_tags = {} -- A list of tags.
 Tasks with these tags will not be included in the session.
 Default: empty list config.included_tags = {} -- A list of tags.
 Only tasks with these tags will be included in the session(If not set, all tags will be included).
 Default: empty list config.first_level = 1 -- The level a session starts at.
 Useful for skipping the early easy tasks.
 Default: 1 config.display_info = false -- This enables help in the ui.
-If set, some tasks will provide a hint on how to to them.
-Default: false vim.g.nvim_training = config
+If set, some tasks will provide a hint on how to do them.
+Default: false config.level_length = 3 --  The number of rounds per level.
+Default: 3 config.round_length = 5 -- The number of task per round.
+Default: 5

+vim.g.nvim_training = config
 ```

-Unfortunately, the names can not be set individually,
+Unfortunately, the values can not be set individually,
 see [here](https://neovim.io/doc/user/lua-guide.html#lua-guide-variables)
 and [here](https://github.com/neovim/neovim/issues/12544) for Details.